skoolkid/skoolkit/sphinx/source/man/bin2tap.py.rst

 -s, --start `START`
   Set the start address to JP to; the default start address is `ORG`.

+-S, --screen `FILE`
+  Add a loading screen to the TAP file. `FILE` may be a snapshot or a 6912-byte SCR file.

 -t, --tapfile `TAPFILE`
   Set the TAP filename.
 If reading from standard input, the default filename is 'program.tap'; otherwise it is the basename of FILE with the '.bin', '.sna',